Brightspace/Desire2Learn Integration

 Step 2.

 Step 3.
-The map's link will appear in the course section (6).
-You can view and edit the link whenever it is necessary (7).
+The map’s link will appear in the course section (6).
+You can view and edit the link whenever necessary (7).

-This is how users will view the map when they access the map's link from the course section:
+This is how users will view the map when accessing the link from the course section:

 How to add an editable mind map?

-Follow exactly the same steps as above, except for Step 2:
+Follow the same steps as above, except in Step 2:

 Mindomo Assignments